rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

    "integer", "1000", "no", "none"

 This parameter is only meaningful if use together with `queue.minDequeueBatchSize`, otherwise it is ignored.
-It specifies the amout of time (in milliseconds) rsyslogs waits for new messages so that the minimum batch size can be reached.
+It specifies the amount of time (in milliseconds) rsyslogs waits for new messages so that the minimum batch size can be reached.
 After this period, the batch is processed, *even if it is below minimum size*.
 This capability exists to